 Policy ideas can be gleaned from the report’s case studies that highlight innovations that seek to both stimulate workforce pathways and protect the current pool of staff.

 At the first roundtable meeting, members identified that workforce was the greatest pressure on the health system.
-As such, this second forum focused on helping services navigate short-term workforce shortages exacerbated by the omicron outbreak, as well as longstanding workforce issues.
+As such, the second forum ((on 15 February 2022) focused on helping services navigate short-term workforce shortages exacerbated by the omicron outbreak, as well as longstanding workforce issues.
 Attendees were invited to explore potential solutions and help shape the VHA’s support and advocacy efforts.

 Members were joined by VHA Deputy Board Chair and CEO of West Wimmera Health Service, Trevor Adem, and Alpine Health CEO, Nick Shaw, for an interactive session exploring system challenges and testing potential policy solutions.